- I am (almost) five feet tall.

 - I am an award winning baton twirler.

 - I donated one of my kidneys to a nine-year-old boy.

 - I love brownies, flowers, and the color purple.

 - I survived being hit by a pickup truck while crossing the street.

 - I am deaf in my right ear.

 - I do most of my reading in the bathtub.

-- I was born with a hole in my heart.
+- I was born with multiple heart defects.